BSCDeveloper/FilesManager/README.md

 	 ......
 ```

-In this example, all files with extension doc or docx are considered word types.
+In this example, all files with extension *doc* or *docx* are considered word type.

  2. Usage

 When we have already created the model we can use it in our main model to associate and manage files.
 We must add the relationship to principal model ( in this case we use User model ).

 ```
 class User extends Authenticatable {